dkniffin/swackets/README.md

 Empowers your brackets with colours.

-[Note: Experimental, full support for .js only with potential performance issues for very long files]

 Once enabled from Atom -> Preferences, reload Atom  (Ctrl+Alt+Cmd+L) to activate Swackets.

 *Sourcecode must be focused to Swacketify.*

+[Experimental: support for most file extensions with potential performance issues for very long files]

 ![Swackets In Action](http://i.imgur.com/Wjkwp35.png)